Answer all the questions

 Topic: Character Development

-⭐ A flat character is one-dimensional and often embodies a single trait or idea, remaining static throughout the story without much development or complexity.
+A flat character is one-dimensional and represents a single trait or quality.
+They do not undergo significant changes or growth throughout the story.

 Explanation: